 The student who is blind or visually impaired will typically need some accommodations to safely and fully access the science curriculum.
 It is important to meet with the Teacher of Students with Visual Impairments to discuss the curriculum and objectives and content that will be covered during the school year.
 This is important for students following the standard course of study as well as those following a modified curriculum.
 The student's unique visual needs should be taken into consideration when determining how to make materials accessible.
 Science materials may include measuring devices, charts, reading materials, and equipment.

 In Early Childhood Classrooms and Self Contained Rooms

 The science station, area or room is also a great area to house class plants and pets if your school permits.
-Caring for pets and plants is excellent way to learn about life science as well as responsibility.
+Caring for pets and plants is an excellent way to learn about life science as well as responsibility.
 Students who are blind or have low vision can participate in experiments and gain experience with measuring, balancing and weighing a variety of materials when provided with simple material adaptations or modifications.
 Incorporating concrete experiences within the natural environment can provide students with a greater understanding of their world (seasons, wet and dry, plants, and insects).
-Providing a variety of magnification devices for closer examination will benefit sited students as well as students with low vision.
+Providing a variety of magnification devices for the closer examination will benefit sited students as well as students with low vision.

 Importance of Collaboration